 Can I take Legal Action if I have food poisoning?

 Whether or not you end up taking legal action, you should report the incident to the county health department and to the restaurant, to hopefully avoid the same thing happening to someone else.
+Responsible restaurant owners will want to know if someone got sick after eating food prepared in their kitchens, so that they may launch their own internal investigations and if necessary, change their practices or switch food vendors.

 If you or a loved one believe that you were the victim of serious food poisoning, give us a call for a complimentary strategy session to determine whether or not you may benefit from taking legal action.
+The consultation is entirely confidential and you will then be in a better position to decide if you would like to take legal action against the restaurant.